mlj/proiel-webapp/README.md

 ## Installing

 PROIEL Annotator is a Ruby on Rails application.
-This version uses Ruby on Rails 4.2 and works with MySQL and PostgreSQL on Linux and OS X.
+This version uses Ruby on Rails 4.2 and works with MySQL on Linux and OS X.

 The following instructions assume that you have a functional and up-to-date Ruby environment installed, and that you have already configured your database server.
-You will need Ruby >= 2.4 to run this application
+You will need Ruby >= 2.5 to run this application

 ### Step 1: Install dependencies